swicg/potential-wg-charters/stage-process.md

 process requirements and how the groups will progress their work, the W3C process has precedent.

-It is recommended that work undertaken within this staging process should be done under the [W3C Software and Document License](https://www.w3.org/copyright/software-license-2023/), or similar license from the W3C.
+It is recommended that work undertaken intending to be adopted by this staging process consider beginning its unofficial work already under the [W3C Software and Document License](https://www.w3.org/copyright/software-license-2023/), or similar license from the W3C.